 If you’ve done your Easter shopping and you know you’ve got some delicious Kinder chocolates hidden away, it’s time to check your stash.
-Ferrero Rocher has issued a recall on several of their Kinder chocolates, including Easter goodies, amid fears of salmonella contamination.
+Ferrero Rocher has issued a Kinder chocolate recall on several of their popular range, including Easter goodies, amid fears of salmonella contamination.

 Urgent Kinder chocolate recall